 hlr lookup

-How we can get Mobile Number Portability(MNP) information from HLR Lookup?
+How can we get Mobile Number Portability(MNP) information from HLR Lookup?

 To drive number portability (MNP) status, we can use IMSI and MSISDN.
-The number is not ported if the IMSI and MSISDN belong to the same mobile operator, otherwise, it is ported.
+The number is not ported if the IMSI and MSISDN belong to the same mobile operator.
+Otherwise, it is ported.

 What are the Network Nodes involved in HLR lookup?

-BTS (2G): A Base Transceiver Station is an element of a GSM network that has an antenna for wireless communication with mobile devices.
+BTS (2G): A Base Transceiver Station is an element of a GSM network with an antenna for wireless communication with mobile devices.
 When a mobile phone is turned on, the BTS is the first node that is contacted.
 A cell is a small area that a BTS covers.
 A single BTS can cover a large number of cells.

-MSC in Telecom: Mobile Switching Center, is the node that bridges a wireless network to the rest of the PSTN.
+MSC in Telecom: Mobile Switching Center is the node that bridges a wireless network to the rest of the PSTN.
 It holds the location, does billing, and does handovers between BSCs.
 An MSC implements roaming/ messaging and the call control protocol.

-When a sim card moves from one location to another or on a device turn it on.
+When a sim card moves from one location to another or on a device, turn it on.
 The home network gets updates for visiting VLR/MSC.
 If a subscriber is allowed to roam, HLR sends subscriber data to VLR.

-RNC(3G): Radio Network controller, is a node between MSC and the access antenna.
+RNC(3G): Radio Network controller is a node between MSC and the access antenna.
 RNC node standardized in the 3G network.

 NodeB: NodeB is in 3G.
 It has similar functionalities as BTS in the 2G network.